LironL99/LironL99.github.io/index.md

 # Liron's Portfolio

 Welcome to my portfolio!
-I'm a fourth-year Electrical & Computer Engineering student at Ben-Gurion University, specializing in **VLSI design** and **Computer Systems**.
-This portfolio features projects that demonstrate my expertise in advanced digital design, chip verification, embedded development, and systems programming—bridging theoretical concepts with innovative, real-world applications in the semiconductor and computing industries.
+I'm a fourth-year Electrical & Computer Engineering student at Ben-Gurion University, specializing in **VLSI** and **Computers**.
+This portfolio showcases projects that highlight my expertise in digital design, verification, embedded development, and systems programming—demonstrating a strong bridge between theoretical knowledge and practical, real-world applications in the semiconductor and computing industries.

 ## Featured Projects